Abuja

 Cost Of Living

-The cost of living in Abuja is relatively high compared to other cities in Nigeria.
-Prices for accommodation, dining, and transportation can vary, but overall, Abuja is considered an expensive city to live in.
+The cost of living index in Abuja is relatively high compared to other cities in Nigeria.
+Housing, food, and transportation expenses can be significant, especially in urban areas like the Federal Capital Territory.

 Other